dahiya-code/tic-tac-toe/README.md

 # tic-tac-toe
-Relive your childhood with this web game which is fun for all ages
+Relive your childhood with this web game
+Fun for all ages